microsoft/playwright/docs/api.md

     - `password` <[string]>
   - `colorScheme` <"light"|"dark"|"no-preference"> Emulates `'prefers-colors-scheme'` media feature, supported values are `'light'`, `'dark'`, `'no-preference'`.
 See [page.emulateMedia(options)](#pageemulatemediaoptions) for more details.
 Defaults to '`light`'.
   - `logger` <[Logger]> Logger sink for Playwright logging.
+  - `proxy` <[Object]> Network proxy settings to use with this context.
+Note that browser needs to be launched with the global proxy for this option to work.
+If all contexts override the proxy, global proxy will be never used and can be any string, for example `launch({ proxy: { server: 'per-proxy' } })`.
+    - `server` <[string]> Proxy to be used for all requests.
+HTTP and SOCKS proxies are supported, for example `http://myproxy.com:3128` or `socks5://myproxy.com:3128`.
+Short form `myproxy.com:3128` is considered an HTTP proxy.
+    - `bypass` <[string]> Optional coma-separated domains to bypass proxy, for example `".com, chromium.org, .domain.com"`.
+    - `username` <[string]> Optional username to use if HTTP proxy requires authentication.
+    - `password` <[string]> Optional password to use if HTTP proxy requires authentication.
   - `videosPath` <[string]> Enables video recording for all pages to `videosPath` folder.
 If not specified, videos are not recorded.
 Make sure to await [`browserContext.close`](#browsercontextclose) for videos to be saved.
   - `videoSize` <[Object]> Specifies dimensions of the automatically recorded video.
 Can only be used if `videosPath` is set.
 If not specified the size will be equal to `viewport`.
 If `viewport` is not configured explicitly the video size defaults to 1280x720.
 Actual picture of the page will be scaled down if necessary to fit specified size.
     - `width` <[number]> Video frame width.